 In other words, he can do immeasurably more than all we ask or imagine if we trust his power to work within us.

 Having this dynamite power in us does not necessary mean it is working efficiently.
 If our pipes, so to speak, are clogged with sin, it acts as sludge to contaminate our sense of his Presence, and gis power will not flow.
 We must be cleansed and surrendered to God’s Spirit for his miracle-working power to operate in us.

 I wondered if his dynamite power was working efficiently in me, so I asked myself:

 - What wounds of others go unattended?

 - What heartaches of others go uncomforted?

-- What needs of others go unmet because I do not listen to the Lord’s leading or I harbor some sin, thereby, not allowing Him to work efficiently through me?
+- What needs of others go unmet because I do not listen to the Lord’s leading or I harbor some sin, thereby, not trusting him to work efficiently through me?

-When Jesus sent out the disciples, He gave them “power and authority” (Luke 9:1) to cast out demons, preach the kingdom, and heal the sick.
+When Jesus sent out the disciples, he gave them “power and authority” (Luke 9:1) to cast out demons, preach the good news of the kingdom, and heal the sick.